BU-ISCIII/virology_training/resources/galaxy/exercises/SARS-CoV-2_trainig.md

   1. One with the R1 trimmed reads
   2. Another one with the R2 trimmed reads
   3. Another one with the HTML results
-  4. A last one with the JSON results

 ![fastp_message](../docs/images/fastp_message.png)